Cover to Cover

 If my favorite bookshop in Springfield was an autodidact's university, as I argued here, its lecture hall was its capacious magazine stand.
 I don't know which was the chicken and which the egg—I always found magazines fascinating, and I ended up being a magazine writer—but I do know that they mattered to me when I was young.

 It was easy to spot Time magazine on the crowded racks at Hunter's Cigar Store in Beardstown twenty-five years ago.
 Alone among the True Detectives, its cover stories did not feature dismembered adulterers.
-I was working summers in Beardstown then, and Time was like a message from home, containing news of a wider world which Beardstown then seemed to acknowledge only by its suspicion.
+I was working summers in Beardstown then, and Time was like a message from home, containing news of a wider world which Beardstown then seemed to acknowledge only by its suspicion about it.

 Magazines provide something like substitute communities for those disconnected from like-minded human ones by distance (including dissent).
 The pages of a favorite magazine are for the disconnected a public square, park bench, coffee house, and tavern—its contributors something like friends.
 Books were important to me as a boy too, but the topicality of magazines made them a much more immediate presence.
 Reading them seemed less a lesson than conversation.
 If the great books are mountains to be scaled, magazines were for me a local pond where I could repair at will, a place familiar and accessible but which still offered the chance of some new discovery with each visit, a place where I need wade only as deep as I wanted.